rzCodec/NewsApp_ArchitectureComponents/README.md

 An Android app to view business and financial news.
 The user can save and view these news articles for later references or delete them.

-Technologies that I have learned from creating this app.
+Skills that I have learned from creating this app.

 * LiveData, ViewModels with MVVM Project Structure which separate business logic from the UI, making development modular, scalable and easier to locate bugs.
 * Node.js Express RESTful API connecting to MongoDB Cloud Atlas Storage.